bennycheung/bennycheung.github.io/_posts/2018-02-18-singularitynet-ai-service-integration.md

 Obviously, there are many more SingularityNET topics, which must be explored by other articles.

+> <div style="color:red">SingularityNET is moving forward with another alpha release.
+This article is out-dated as of 2018-05-03; however the information can still be useful to understand the functional and implementational views of cooperating AI agents.
+For the latest SingularityNET development, reader can refer to Wiki at <https://github.com/singnet/wiki/wiki>.</div>

 ### <a name="virtualenv"></a>Create a virtual environment
 Virtual environments make it easy to separate different projects and avoid problems with different dependencies and version requirements across components.
 In the terminal client enter the following where `envname` is the name you want to call your environment, and replace `x.x` with the Python version you wish to use.